 The Gallery at UTA.
 Located in the Fine Arts Building, the gallery displays original artwork from local artists, students, and faculty.

 Gateway Tower.
-The recently completed tower sits at the corner of UTA Boulevard and South Cooper Street and serves as a gateway welcoming visitors to the University.
+The tower sits at the corner of UTA Boulevard and South Cooper Street and serves as a gateway welcoming visitors to the University.
 It is made of brick and cast stone, stands more than 35 feet tall, and glows after dark with Maverick blue lighting.

 The Green at College Park.
 This 4.62-acre green space is intended as an inviting oasis for students, neighbors, and friends to gather and relax.

 Irons Recital Hall.
 The University has a variety of performance groups, including a popular jazz band.
 You can catch a performance here.

 Library.
 The sixth floor of Central Library frequently hosts important exhibitions.
 The floor is also home to our impressive Special Collections.

 Mainstage Theatre.
 Our talented students perform a variety of comedies, dramas, musicals, and other plays every season.

 Maverick Activities Center.
 One of the most popular spots on campus, the MAC is a $34.5 million, 190,000-square-foot recreation facility.

 Maverick Stadium.
 It no longer hosts the University’s football team, but the stadium still features a variety of sporting, charity, and special events year-round.

 The Planetarium at UT Arlington.
 This is one of the largest and most sophisticated planetariums in the state of Texas.
 It regularly offers stargazing events, shows, films, and more.